phpearth/docs/faq/misc/how-to-google.md

 mySearchKeyword +anEmphasizedKeyword
 ```

-If you do not know a fitting word, Google can take a wildcard using an `*` and Google will give you the best suitable result.
+Similarly you can omit certain keyword with a `-` sign:

 ```
-How to learn *
+keyword -withoutThisKeyword
 ```

 ## Matching text

-To search for matching text in the description, surround the text in `""`.
+To search for exact matching text in the description, wrap the keywords in `""`.
 For example:

 ```
 "My matching Text"